Pawn EatersPawn Eaters, (c) by Gary K. Gifford 5 Feb. 2008.

 (5) R. Wayne Schmittberger's Extinction Chess - I'm not sure if this game influenced me, but it very well might have.
 In my game once a player's pawns are extinct the game is over.
 And that is one of the conditions for ending a game of Extinction Chess.

 (6) As Yuri commented, V. R. Parton's 'Kinglet' (invented in 1953) has the same winning condition as does Pawn Eaters.
 Note that "Kinglet" uses traditional FIDE pieces and the pawns promote to Kings.
 Kinglet may have been the inspiration for Extinction Chess.
 I do not consider Kinglet as inspiration for this variation as I was not aware of Kinglet until today.
 I was aware of Extinction Chess.
+This 'user submitted' page is a collaboration between the posting user and the Chess Variant Pages.
+Registered contributors to the Chess Variant Pages have the ability to post their own works, subject to review and editing by the Chess Variant Pages Editorial Staff.

 By Gary K. Gifford.